sfc-gh-eraigosa/dcos-demo-dpipe/demo/gatherer/README.md

 # Lets build it

 Use the build script if your working on adjusting the code or producing a new package.
 If your not modifying the code, skip to installation to run all required flink jobs.
+You can develop this code on [Intellij](../../docs/intellij.md) as well.

 ```
 bash ./build.sh